NormandDesmarais/GetCleanDataProject/CodeBook.md

 The summary presented here shows, for the selected measurement variables, the average value of all measurements per activity for each subject.
 Hence each subject (represented by his **SubjectID**) has 6 rows, one for each **Activity**.

-##Srudy design and data processing
+##Study design and data processing
 ###Collection of the raw data
 The original data set (the raw data from our view point) was obtained from  [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).